A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Related Work

 Although index compression reduces vector size, it retains redundant vectors.
 Index Pruning can remove these redundant, low-utility vectors, cutting storage and compute costs.

 \paragraph{Index Pruning} Past pruning approaches can broadly be classified as learning-free or learned methods.
-Learning-free methods apply heuristic criteria such as removing stopwords~\cite{acquaviaStaticPruningMultiRepresentation2023}, low-IDF tokens~\cite{acquaviaStaticPruningMultiRepresentation2023,liuAnalysisMatchingMechanisms2024}, retaining first-$k$ tokens, or attention-based proxies~\cite{liuAnalysisMatchingMechanisms2024, lassanceLearnedTokenPruning2022}.
+Learning-free methods apply heuristic criteria such as removing stopwords~\cite{acquaviaStaticPruningMultiRepresentation2023}, low-IDF tokens~\cite{acquaviaStaticPruningMultiRepresentation2023,liuAnalysisMatchingMechanisms2024}, retaining first-$p$ tokens, or attention-based proxies~\cite{liuAnalysisMatchingMechanisms2024, lassanceLearnedTokenPruning2022}.
 These approaches do not require additional training, enabling straightforward, model-agnostic pruning.
-Learn-based methods, on the other hand, employ auxiliary modules to identify low-utility tokens.
+Learning-based methods, on the other hand, employ auxiliary modules to identify low-utility tokens.
 ConstBERT~\cite{macavaneyEfficientConstantSpaceMultivector2025} uses a fully connected layer to prune a document into a fixed set of embeddings, while LeapMV~\cite{heTokenPruningOptimization2025} applies a fully connected layer with a Gumbel-softmax gate to produce discrete token-level pruning decisions.
 AligneR~\cite{qianMultiVectorRetrievalSparse2022} further frames multi-vector retrieval as a sparse alignment problem, jointly learning token salience and pairwise document–query interactions.
 More closely related to our work, \citep{zongLosslessTokenPruning2025b} prunes tokens that do not affect the similarity score, framing their identification as a linear programming (LP) problem.
-However, the paper falls short as a destructive dimensionality reduction is necessary to achieve good pruning ratio, and LP is computationally demanding, making the method inapplicable for large document collections.
-We show that our proposition yields a much better effectiveness-efficiency trade-off than the above mentioned works.
+However, LP-Pruning is constrained by the need for a destructive dimensionality reduction to achieve a competitive pruning ratio, and is computationally demanding, making the method inapplicable for large document collections.
+By strategically relaxing the pruning objective, we show that our formulation avoids both of these constraints while yielding a substantially better effectiveness-efficiency trade-off across the pruning approaches discussed above.